Bessbrook: History

-Infrastructure in the Model Village
+Infrastructure in the model village

 At one time, Bessbrook linen was among the finest in the world, and the linen mill provided most of the employment in the village.
 Tenement houses were constructed for the mill workers, many of which were of such good quality that they are still inhabited today.
 Each house also had an allotment garden for the growing of vegetables, and the area of the village where they were situated is still known as 'The Gardens', although the allotments themselves have been replaced by further housing.
 Most of the buildings in the village are constructed of granite, which is abundant locally.

 In the frequently segregated communities of Northern Ireland, Bessbrook is an unusually mixed village, with representation of Anglican, Methodist, Presbyterian and Roman Catholic denominations.
 The Richardsons sometimes faced criticism that they did not employ enough Roman Catholics, however half of the employees of the linen company were Catholic.
-John G. Richardson facilitated the worship of Roman Catholic, Episcopalian, Presbeterian, and other communities by providing ground for their place of worship and also showed great attention to detail in insuring that the provided schooling was free of sectarianism.
+John G. Richardson facilitated the worship of Roman Catholic, Episcopalian, Presbyterian, and other communities by providing ground for their place of worship and also showed great attention to detail in insuring that the provided schooling was free of sectarianism.
 The village also has a Quaker meeting house.
-This is set in the demesne of The Woodhouse, which was inhabited by the Richardson family until the 1980s, and of Derrymore House – also a Richardson property until bequeathed to the National Trust, it was once the home of Isaac Corry MP.
+This is set in the demesne of The Woodhouse, which was inhabited by the Richardson family until the 1980s, and of Derrymore House – also a Richardson property until it was bequeathed to the National Trust; it was once the home of Isaac Corry MP.
 The area has been designated a historic park.